frafall/snapctl/README.md

 a selection list of zones, perhaps a mute button for speaker

-But damn, I need snapcast to hardcode zones to be practical
+But damn, I need snapcast to hardcode zones to be practical So, while looking into a hass module I have to see how to make static groups/zones in snapcast